sueppchen/PixMob_waveband/README.md

      - Arduino  6 --> (levelshifter) --> CC1101 gdo2 (you don't need this pin)
      - Arduino  7 --> levelshifter --> CC1101 gdo0
      - Arduino 10 --> levelshifter --> CC1101 CS
-     - Arduino 13 --> arduino internal LED
+     - Arduino MISO --> (levelshifter) --> CC1101 SO
-     - Arduino 14 --> (levelshifter) --> CC1101 SO
+     - Arduino SCLK --> levelshifter --> CC1101 SCLK
-     - Arduino 15 --> levelshifter --> CC1101 SCLK
+     - Arduino MOSI --> levelshifter --> CC1101 SI
-     - Arduino 16 --> levelshifter --> CC1101 SI
+     - Arduino 13 --> arduino internal LED (does not work for ATmega32u4)
      - 3.3V --> CC1101 3.3V input (my levelshifter does provide 3.3V power)
-     - If you only have a quad levelshifter (like me) vou don't need to shift SO and gdo2.
+     - If you only have a quad levelshifter (like me) you don't need to shift SO and gdo2.

    + the "basic" arduino script shows how to enable the waveband with an TI CC1101 transceiver and fixed messages
    + there is a basic CLI over USBserial@115200: type ? [enter] for help